ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 ### Attach additional content

 Keep your Web Story streamlined by putting related content in attachments.
-This way, readers cay dig deeper if they want to learn more about your story.
+This way, readers can dig deeper if they want to learn more about your story.
 Readers navigate a story easier when additional content is attached to relevant pages.

 <table>
   <tr>